 - Efficiency of a sense (hearing, sight, etc.)

 - Weakness of an organ system

 - Immune sensitivities to food and the environment

 The Threshold of neurological tolerance for adaptability

 Neurological tolerance is the amount of actions and processes your brain can handle.
 If the threshold of tolerance is exceeded, weakness of the nervous system will occur.
 If there is dysfunction of a nerve or sense, tolerance decreases and a smaller amount of input can create significant weakness.
 Applied Kinesiology is the physical observation of this weakness.
 Applied Kinesiology is also used to stimulate different neurological pathways to check for a normal threshold of tolerance.
-It is literally a process of using the function of your nervous system to assess health and stability versus dysfunction.
+It is a process of using the function of your nervous system to assess health and stability versus dysfunction.

-Applied Kinesiology also incorporates strategies and techniques to help remove harmful interferences from the nervous system which improves the neurological tolerance and the body’s own ability to heal.
+Applied Kinesiology also incorporates strategies and techniques to help remove harmful interferences from the nervous system which improves the neurological tolerance and the body’s ability to heal.